Data Engineering

 In Plain English

-Every data company faces the same distribution problem: how do you get your data into customers' hands without building custom integrations for each customer's environment, without making them copy and maintain a separate dataset, and without creating a support burden every time your schema evolves?
+Every data company faces the same distribution problem: how do you get your data into customers' hands without building a custom integration for each customer's environment or forcing them to copy and maintain a separate dataset that breaks every time your schema changes?

 BigQuery Analytics Hub solves this for Google Cloud customers.
 A data publisher (like VectorFin) lists a dataset on the Hub.
-A subscriber (like a quant fund using BigQuery) subscribes to the listing with a few clicks and immediately has the dataset available as a native BigQuery table in their own GCP project — no data copying, no ETL, no maintenance.
+A subscriber (like a quant fund using BigQuery) subscribes to the listing with a few clicks and immediately has the dataset available as a native BigQuery table in their own GCP project.
+Data copying, ETL, and ongoing maintenance are all eliminated.
 When VectorFin updates its data, subscribers automatically see the latest version.

 For data publishers, Analytics Hub eliminates the need for custom data delivery infrastructure.
 Instead of building S3 push pipelines, SFTP transfers, or bespoke API integrations for each customer, VectorFin lists once on Analytics Hub and all subscribing BigQuery customers get automatic access.

-The technology behind this is BigQuery Omni and external table support for Apache Iceberg: the subscriber's query runs against VectorFin's Parquet files on GCS without physically copying the data to the subscriber's project.
+Under the hood, BigQuery Omni and Apache Iceberg external tables enable this: subscriber queries run directly against VectorFin's Parquet files on GCS without copying data to the subscriber's project.

 Technical Definition